 Remove OPD representation on the CPCRB, for a total of civilian five seats with two civilian alternates.
-To maintain their advisory capacity, OPD will appoint up to two non-voting Police Department members.
+To maintain their advisory capacity up to two non-voting Police Department members may be present.
 Votes would be taken using a simple majority.